The Huntress Queen Elizabeth

 Her archery practice was a complete state secret.
 That is why she came out to the downs before dawn to practice.
 Then she would often sail and join other royalty in hunts overseas.
 Her practicing was kept a complete secret so that she could impress other Europeans with the fact that all the English are natural archers.
 She would say 'everybody in England is a much better shot than I am'.
 Half of Europe dismissed the possibility of invading England after it became established that we were a nation of archers.
 We also invented the long bow so it was not all bs.

-Practically everyone else in the world trained on stationary targets and without torches.
+Practically everyone else in the world trained using short bows and on stationary targets without torches.

 In the typical hunts nobody even tried to hit a deer after it had been 'spooked' and was running.
 She would defer to the other archers when the deer was still.
 If they missed or frightened it, she would then shoot it as it ran away.
 If she was in a good place when the deer started running she could hit and kill it over half the time.

-The basis of the statement about the men in England is based on her fathers abilities as an archer.
+The statement about the men in England is based on her fathers abilities as an archer.